dart-lang/language/working/0546-patterns/goals-and-constraints.md

 This introduces significant complexity.
 We'll also want variable binding patterns, which are also naturally represented as an identifier.
-If we allow constant patterns to also be simple bare identifiers, it means we need to do lexical scope resolution to determine if a pattern is a constant pattern or a variable pattern.
+If we allow constant patterns to also be simple bare identifiers, it means we need way to distinguish constant patterns from variable patterns.

 We'll presumably want to support dotted identifiers for enum cases.
 I imagine users will expect that to also work for named constants imported from libraries